Director: Ovidio G. Assonitis

 Plot:

-After several strange disappearances, a reporter looking for the cause of the incidents discovers that all were involved with radio signals coming from a local digging project that leads to a giant octopus surfacing in the area and uses a pair of captive-bred killer whales to defeat the octopus.
+After several strange disappearances, a reporter looking for the cause of the incidents discovers that all were involved with radio signals coming from a local digging project that leads to a giant octopus surfacing in the area, and uses a pair of captive-bred killer whales to defeat the octopus.

 Review:

 This here is actually a really entertaining creature feature.
-One of it's best qualities here is the way it plays up a familiar story as it manages to take the clichéd story of a creature attacking a small town and still be quite fun.
-This is mainly accomplished by having it's subplots come together and merge it's loose ends together in the end.
-By having the sister's boyfriend issues, the evil corporation hiding their secret operation and the Orca Whale storylines all come together in pretty quick succession, this manages to keep the movie flowing along pretty smoothly setting up the different storylines making this a lot of fun.
+One of its best qualities here is the way it plays up a familiar story as it manages to take the clichéd story of a creature attacking a small town and still be quite fun.
+This is mainly accomplished by having its subplots come together and merge it's loose ends together in the end.
+By having the sister's boyfriend issues, the evil corporation hiding their secret operation, and the Orca Whale storylines all come together in pretty quick succession, this manages to keep the movie flowing along pretty smoothly, setting up the different storylines, making this a lot of fun.

 Once this gets to the octopus, it comes into play in two big action scenes that are incredibly fun.
 The attack at sea, where it drags a boat underwater and the witnesses swim to a nearby wrecked vessel where the resulting attack is probably the high point of the movie as the mad cephalopod stalks his prey, the nighttime setting adds to the atmosphere of the scene and it's capped off with the octopus' attack on the ship with a huge geyser of water.
-The later scene, where it attacks a sailing regatta and manages to snag a large supply of victims and generally playing havoc in the water, is a real sight to see and manages to build up some incredibly enjoyable action here.
+The later scene, where it attacks a sailing regatta and manages to snag a large supply of victims and generally plays havoc in the water, is a real sight to see and manages to build up some incredibly enjoyable action here.

-Overview: ***1/2/5
+Overview: ***.5/5

 Comments